Attack surface: Understanding an attack surface

 Due to the increase in the countless potential vulnerable points each enterprise has, there has been increasing advantage for hackers and attackers as they only need to find one vulnerable point to succeed in their attack.

 There are three steps towards understanding and visualizing an attack surface:

 Step 1: Visualize.
 Visualizing the system of an enterprise is the first step, by mapping out all the devices, paths and networks.

 Step 2: Find indicators of exposures.
 The second step is to correspond each indicator of a vulnerability being potentially exposed to the visualized map in the previous step.
 IOEs include "missing security controls in systems and software".

 Step 3: Find indicators of compromise.
 This is an indicator that an attack has already succeeded.

 Surface reduction

 One approach to improving information security is to reduce the attack surface of a system or software.
 The basic strategies of attack surface reduction include the following: reduce the amount of code running, reduce entry points available to untrusted users, and eliminate services requested by relatively few users.
 By having less code available to unauthorized actors, there tend to be fewer failures.
 By turning off unnecessary functionality, there are fewer security risks.

 Although attack surface reduction helps prevent security failures, it does not mitigate the amount of damage an attacker could inflict once a vulnerability is found.

+Implementing an Attack Surface Management (ASM) program is crucial for organizations aiming to continuously monitor and manage their external digital assets.
+ASM involves the identification, analysis, and remediation of vulnerabilities across all internet-facing assets, ensuring that potential entry points are secured before they can be exploited by malicious actors.
+A well-structured ASM program includes continuous discovery of cloud and on-premise assets, security validation, and real-time risk assessment, enabling organizations to proactively reduce their attack surfaces before cyber threats emerge.